-NantHealth, Inc. Condensed Consolidated Statements of Operations
+NantHealth, Inc. Condensed Consolidated Statements of Operations (Dollars in thousands, except per share amounts)

 On April 12, 2018, the Company filed its answer and jury demand in the action.
 On August 2, 2018, PayPal requested a status conference with the court in order to discuss PayPal's potential filing of a motion for partial judgment on the pleadings pursuant to Mass.
 R. Civ.
 P. 12(c).
 A Rule 16 Litigation Control Conference ("Rule 16 Conference") was held on August 22, 2018.
 During the Rule 16 Conference, the court denied PayPal's request for leave to file a motion for partial judgment on the pleadings.
 Following the Rule 16 Conference, the court issued a tracking order setting deadlines and other procedures that would apply to this action.